Skip to main content

 In qualitative, agile user research we don’t research with statistically representative samples.
 However, the sample we recruit must still reflect different user types in the population.
 Otherwise, we might miss important experiences and needs from some groups.
 This could mean that DfE services don’t meet the needs of all users.

-When recruiting research participants, we need to be aware of biases in our approaches.
-To avoid this happening, we must consider biases such as:
+When recruiting research participants, we need to be aware of biases in our approaches, such as:

 In a recent children’s social care project, we used a series of strategies to mitigate these potential sample biases.